Long before credit cards existed, people still borrowed money. It just worked differently.

 When you withdraw funds from your debit card, all you’re doing is taking cash from the money that you’ve already earned, which is sitting in the bank in your personal bank account.

-When you withdraw cash from your credit card, you’re taking money from your future self, because you’re borrowing against what you’ll be earning in the future.
+When you withdraw a cash loan from your credit card, you’re taking money from your future self, because you’re borrowing against what you’ll be earning in the future.

 Credit card cash advances are essentially loans, and loans always come with a price.